oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 ./mvnw clean compile quarkus:dev
 ```

 In a browser, open [http://localhost/secured](http://localhost/secured).
-If you want to force a re-authentication, you can use an incognito or private browser session.
-Otherwise you'll likely just be passe through using your already authenticated credentials.
+Don't forget to use a private browser session if you want to re-authenticate.

-You should now see our new, somewhat fancier secured template page.
+You should now see our new, somewhat fancier secured template page that says something like, "Hello, your@email.com".

-Let's move on to setting up a secure Kafka cluster.
+You've secured a very simple Quarkus client application.
+Time to move on to setting up a secure Kafka cluster.

 ## Download Apache Kafka